 - A very effective way of controlling air pollution is by diluting air pollutants.
 If they diffuse with a large area of clean air, the natural process of cleaning would come into play and the polluting effects themselves will be reversed.
 Especially in industries, the use of tall chimneys can serve this purpose.
 The pollutants will disperse in heights large enough such that the ill effects can be minimized to a large extent.

 - The last and the best way of reducing the ill effects of air pollution, in the long run, is through vegetation.
-Plants and trees reduce the pollutants in the air to the maximum.
+Plants and trees reduce the pollutants in the air to the maximum amount.
 Ideally, plants in areas of high pollution will be extremely effective.
 Hence plant more trees to protect our planet from air pollution.